Be A Changemaker - Our Sustainable Tourism Strategy

 Because of Mongolia’s geographical location and climate, it faces a strain on its freshwater supply which the impact of tourism will only exacerbate.
 We’re creating a ‘strategy within a strategy’ on how we can limit our own impact on Mongolia’s future freshwater shortage which looks at the accommodation we use, the way our team uses water as part of each trip and also how we provide drinking water to our guests.

 Plastic bottles and plastic bags are a scourge on Mongolia’s landscapes as they are elsewhere in the world.
 We have been offering our fabric tote bags created by the Mongolian Quilting Centre NGO as a welcome gift since 2011 and working with Water-To-Go since 2018 – a perfect reusable alternative and sustainable solution to plastic pollution (link).
-Our next focus is how to reduce our general use of plastic.
+Our next focus is how to reduce our general use of plastic and as part of this, we have created our Mini Plastic Free Mongolia Challenge.

 As a social travel enterprise, we look at the bigger picture rather than just focusing on achieving maximum profit.
 Our long-term support of Mongolian women remains ongoing with our free training & development programme (link).
 To make sure our impact remains a positive one, Jess has signed up to a women’s leadership course at Oxford University.